Learning and Development

 4. Constantly praise and reinforce

-As with all educational activities, positive reinforcement is a key factor to delivering successful physical activity programmes.
-Children enjoy the feeling of achievement and success, and it’s vital in these early experiences of sport and physical activity that they’re exposed to this as much as possible.
 Good effort and correct behaviour are what deliverers should focus their positive feedback on, so that children will feel good about what they’ve been part of and look forward to taking part in the activities next time.
-Simple aspects of sportsmanship can also be introduced such as following rules and instructions, respect for others and being part of a team.

-Example: All the children give each other a round of applause at the end of the activity, each child gives the deliverer a high-five as they finish the activities, or says “well done” to one other child in the group.
+Example: All the children give each other a round of applause at the end of the activity.
+Each child gives the deliverer a high-five as they finish the activities, or says “well done” to one other child in the group.

 What’s healthy?